-In the market for new kitchen knives and trying to decide between well-renowned German knife makers Wusthof and Zwilling J.A.
+Are you in the market for new kitchen knives, but you can’t decide between renowned German knife makers Wusthof and Zwilling J.A.
 Henckels?

 - Side-By-Side Comparison Chart

 - Companies’ Histories

 - Overview of Zwilling J.A.
 Henckels Product Lines